Contributions are welcome, and they are greatly appreciated! Every little bit helps, and credit will always be given.

 Feel free to add more recommendations on useful pytest functionalities here.
 Consider, that a trade-off between easy implemention and good readability of the tests needs to be found.

 “Software test fixtures initialize test functions.
 They provide a fixed baseline so that tests execute reliably and produce consistent, repeatable, results.
 Initialization may setup services, state, or other operating environments.
-These are accessed by test functions through arguments; for each fixture used by a test function there is typically a parameter (named after the fixture) in the test function’s definition.” (from https://docs.pytest.org/en/stable/fixture.html)
+These are accessed by test functions through parameters; for each fixture used by a test function there is typically a parameter (named after the fixture) in the test function’s definition.” (from https://docs.pytest.org/en/stable/fixture.html)

 All fixtures are implemented in conftest.py, which makes them automatically available to all tests.
 This prevents from implementing redundant, unreliable code in several test files.